Everything you need to know about fixed rate bonds

 Here's a quick run through of a few things you need to know about fixed rate bonds.

-What's a fixed rate bond?
+What is a fixed rate bond?

 The clue is very much in the name with a fixed rate savings bond.
 It's an interest-paying savings account that holds your money for a set amount of time and pays a fixed rate of interest.
-That interest rate is usually higher than what you might get with easy or instant access savings accounts.
+That interest rate may be higher than what you might get with easy or instant access savings accounts.
 The important thing to remember is you won't be able to access your money while it's held in the bond.

 How do fixed rate bonds work?